John Timbs

-John Timbs (/tɪmz/; 17 August 1801 – 6 March 1875) was an English author and antiquary.
+John Timbs (/tɪmz/; 17 August 1801 – 6 March 1875) was a British writer and antiquary.
 Some of his work was published under the pseudonym of Horace Welby.

 Biography

 Timbs was born in 1801 in Clerkenwell, London.
 He was educated at a private school at Hemel Hempstead.
 In his sixteenth year he was apprenticed to a druggist and printer at Dorking.
 He had early shown literary capacity, and when nineteen began to write for the Monthly Magazine.
 A year later he became secretary to Sir Richard Phillips, its proprietor, and permanently adopted literature as a profession.

 He was successively editor of the Mirror of Literature, the Harlequin, The Literary World, and sub-editor of the Illustrated London News.
 He was later to become the third editor of the ILN.

 He was also founder and first editor of Year-Book of Science and Art.
 His published works amounted to more than one hundred and fifty volumes.
 In 1834 he was elected a fellow of the Society of Antiquaries of London.

 Timbs died on 6 March 1875 and is buried in the churchyard of St Peter and St Paul, Edenbridge, Kent.